-Supposedly, there’s an 80% success rate of seeing the lights if you stay in Abisko for three nights.
+Statistically speaking, scientists agree that the Northern lights in Abisko are among the most reliable in the world.
+According to science, there’s an 80% success rate of seeing the lights if you stay in Abisko for three nights.

 Anecdotally, I have friends who had previously been to Iceland or Norway in winter and failed to see the Northern lights, even on a multi-week trip.
+I didn’t want that to happen to me, especially on a trip planned to specifically to see the Northern lights.

 Table of Contents

-7 Ways to See the Abisko Northern Lights
+How to See the Abisko Northern Lights

-The cheapest (but least reliable) is just hoping for a clear day, walking away from any source of light pollution, and looking up!
+There are several ways to see the Abisko Northern lights, depending on your budget and how much time you have.
+The cheapest (but least reliable) is just hoping for a clear night, walking away from any source of light pollution, and looking up!

 However, this isn’t the optimal way to see the Northern lights in Abisko, because weather conditions may not be favorable in your exact location and you won’t have a guide who can predict where the aurora will be at its strongest.

-Lights over Lapland Photography Tour
+BEST VALUE: Northern Lights Photography Tour

 Ask anyone and this is their top recommendation for an Abisko Northern lights tour.

-You’ll have four hours of aurora hunting so you have plenty of time to cross your fingers and hope for the best.
+You’ll get personalized attention since the tour is limited to eight people, and the tour is prepared to travel far and wide to see the Northern lights so you won’t be disappointed.
+You’ll have at least three hours of dedicated aurora hunting so you have plenty of time to cross your fingers and hope for the best.

-You won’t just be standing around as you wait for the lights to appear, either; during the tour, your guide will explain the cultural and spiritual significance of the Northern lights to the Sámi indigenous people of the region.
+You won’t just be standing around as you wait for the lights to appear, either; during the tour, your guide will explain the cultural and spiritual significance of the Northern lights to the SĆ”mi indigenous people of the region.

-Budget-Friendly Aurora Chasing Tour
+BEST BUDGET: 3.5 Hour Aurora Chasing Tour

+While the above photography tour is my top choice in Abisko, I acknowledge it’s also a little bit pricy.
 This aurora chasing tour is a decent amount cheaper, so if you’re on a budget, this may be the way to go in Abisko.

 This tour does not include photography equipment, but if you already have your own high-quality camera set up (at a minimum, this includes a mirrorless or DSLR camera, wide-angle lenses, and tripod) then this may not matter to you.